alfredlucero/alfront/elasticsearch_notes.md

 - voting-only role i.e. node.voting_only; rarely used; participates in voting for a new master node and cannot be elected as master node itself and only for large clusters

 - changing roles when optimizing the cluster to scale number of requests but that is done after changing number of nodes, shards, replica shards, etc.

+## Managing Documents

+- Can perform CRUD on documents/indices
+  i.e. GET /products/\_doc/100, PUT /products/\_doc/100, DELETE /products/\_doc/100 POST /products/\_doc

+- Routing maps document to a shard, makes sure docs distributed evenly

+- Used to use version number for optimistic concurrency control but new approach is primary terms/sequence numbers

+- Can update multiple documents by query i.e. POST /products/\_update_by_query {...} -> takes snapshots and use primary terms/sequence numbers

+- Can do batch processing with bulkapi

+## Mapping and Analysis

+- Text analysis; text values analyzed when indexing documents (\_source is the exact value but not used for searching)

+- Analyzer with these parts: character filters (add/remove characters like punctuation/special characters), tokenizer (splits text into words/tokens), token filters (i.e. lowercase)

+- Analyze API i.e. POST /\_analyze with { text, analyzer }

+- Inverted indices - mapping between terms and which documents contain them; also can have relevance scoring

+- 1 inverted index per text field in a document i.e. name and description; other data types use BKD trees such as numbers, dates, geospatial data

+- terms sorted alphabetically for performance

+- mapping defines the structure of the documents